pydantic/pydantic/docs/blog/pydantic-v2.md

 In pydantic V2, the following principle will govern when data should be converted in "lax mode" (`strict=False`):

 > If the input data has a SINGLE and INTUITIVE representation, in the field's type, AND no data is lost
-> during the conversion, then the data will be converted, Otherwise a validation error is raised.
+> during the conversion, then the data will be converted; otherwise a validation error is raised.
 > There is one exception to this rule: string fields -
 > virtually all data has an intuitive representation as a string (e.g. `repr()` and `str()`), therefore
 > a custom rule is required: only `str`, `bytes` and `bytearray` are valid as inputs to string fields.